 ASE 123 - Starting and Charging Systems 2 Credits

 Covers the operation, testing and servicing of vehicle battery, starting and charging systems.
 Includes voltage testing of starter and generator, load testing and maintenance of a battery.
-(Contact hours - 37.5)

 ASE 130 - General Engine Diagnosis 2 Credits